+353 (0)64 663 1068

 The tour starts at 10am at our office in the Old Weir Lodge on the Muckross Road (12 minutes walk from the centre of Killarney, free parking is provided).
 The tour has the following itinerary:

 - A coach leaves from the Old Weir Lodge at 10am to bring passengers to Kate Kearney’s Cottage at the start of the Gap of Dunloe (14 kilometres).

 - At Kate Kearney’s Cottage, passengers may choose whether to walk through the Gap of Dunloe or to take the pony and carriage.
 The distance is 11 kilometres (7 miles), the road is sealed and hiking boots are not required but comfortable shoes are!
 The walk generally takes 2 – 2.5 hours.
-The pony and carriage ride is paid for upon arrival at Kate Kearney’s Cottage and is not included in the booking price online.
+The pony and carriage ride is paid for upon arrival at Kate Kearney’s Cottage and is not included in the online booking price.
+Please note: Due to the remote location, please be prepared to pay cash rather than using credit cards.
 This part of the tour generally takes 1.5 hours and a commentary is provided by the driver.

 - The pony and carriage/walk ends at Lord Brandon’s Cottage which is at the end of the Gap of Dunloe, here, passengers may have tea/coffee, soup and sandwiches at a little cafe (not included in the price).At 2pm the boats leave to bring all passengers through the 3 lakes and 2 rivers of the National Park.
 The boat section is often considered to be the highlight of the tour with folklore and legends delivered by the local boat drivers while passing through scenery which hasn’t changed since the last ice age; 10,000 years ago.